 1. How is Palumboism diagnosed?

-If you think you may have Palumboism, the first step is to see your doctor.
-They will likely perform a physical exam and order tests, such as a CT scan or MRI.
+If you have Palumboism, the first step is to see your doctor.
+They will likely perform physical exams and order tests, such as CT scans or MRIs.
 They may also refer you to a GI specialist for additional testing.

 2. What are the treatment options for Palumboism?

-The goal of treatment is to address the underlying cause of the condition.
-For example, if Palumboism is caused by food intolerance, eliminating triggering foods from your diet may help.
+The goal of treatment is to discover the condition's underlying cause.
+For example, if Palumboism is caused by food intolerance, eliminating trigger foods from your diet may help.

 The Bottom Line